 TRY SOME OF THE BEST PUB FOOD IN LONDON AT THE GRIFFIN, BRENTFORD

 Between us, we’ve visited many of the best pubs in London.
 We’ve enjoyed drinks and meals all over the city, from the main London tourist places to the outlying London villages.
 And somehow it came to pass that probably the best London pub food we had ever had out in far west London.

-The Griffin is located next to Griffin Park, home to English Championship football team Brentford FC.
-On match days (usually Saturdays, sometimes midweek).
+The Griffin is located next to Griffin Park, home to English Championship football team Brentford FC until August 2020.
 We went out of season for a late Sunday lunch, with Faye opting for a chicken roast and me the Thai red curry.

 LONDON MUSEUM OF WATER AND STEAM, KEW BRIDGE